tabaddor/av-swe-guide/README.md

 # Software Engineering for Self-Driving Cars Guide :car:
 Welcome to the autonomous vehicles guide for all **computer science students**, **software engineers**, or those looking to develop foundational skills for *autonomous vehicle software development*.
-As an open source project that is continuously updating and improving, we are hoping to provide high-quality, free education for those interested in learning more about autonomous vehicle software development.

 > An autonomous car is a vehicle capable of sensing its environment and operating without human involvement.
 A human passenger is not required to take control of the vehicle at any time, nor is a human passenger required to be present in the vehicle at all.
 An autonomous car can go anywhere a traditional car goes and do everything that an experienced human driver does.
 [source](https://www.synopsys.com/automotive/what-is-autonomous-car.html)